ARIEL: Telescope

 The Ariel telescope's assembly is an off-axis Cassegrain telescope followed by a third parabolic mirror to recollimate the beam.
 The telescope uses an oval 1.1 × 0.7 m primary mirror; the imaging quality of the system is limited by diffraction for wavelengths longer than about 3 μm, and its focal ratio (f) is 13.4.
 The system will acquire images in the visible and near-infrared spectrum.
 The near-infrared sensor and its front-end driver board is the same as that of Euclid's NISP instrument.
-To operate its infrared spectroscope between 1.95 μm and 7.8 μm, the telescope will be cooled to a temperature of 55 K.
+To operate its infrared spectroscope between 1.95–7.8 μm, the telescope will be cooled to a temperature of 55 K.

 Ariel's 1.1-m-diameter primary mirror will be the largest telescope mirror ever constructed completely from aluminium.
 It will be built in a conventional way from a single large piece of metal.
 However, for future space telescopes, ESA is developing techniques for joining together multiple aluminium segments to form a single large mirror.

 Timeline

 Development

 In August 2017, NASA conditionally selected Contribution to ARIEL Spectroscopy of Exoplanets (CASE) as a Partner Mission of Opportunity, pending the result of ESA's Cosmic Vision selection.
 Under the proposal NASA provides two fine guidance sensors for the Ariel spacecraft in return for the participation of U.S. scientists in the mission.
 CASE was officially selected in November 2019, with JPL astrophysicist Mark Swain as principal investigator.

 In March 2018, ESA officially selected Ariel as its fourth medium-class science mission.
 At that time, its launch was planned for 2028.
-In November 2020, Ariel moved from study to implementation phase.
-Its launch was rescheduled to 2029.
-On 7 December 2021, ESA announced that the €200 million contract to build Ariel had been awarded to Airbus Defence and Space.
+In November 2020, Ariel moved from study to implementation phase, with a launch scheduled for 2029.
+On 7 December 2021, ESA announced that the €200 million contract to build Ariel's SVM had been awarded to Airbus Defence and Space.
 In August 2023, Ariel passed its payload Preliminary Design Review.
-On 6 December 2023, ESA approved the construction of Ariel with a targeted launch date of 2029.
+On 6 December 2023, ESA approved the construction of Ariel while maintaining a targeted launch date of 2029.